-Wait For It: Taking The Long View Of Trump's Impeachment May Take A While
+How Will History Judge Trump's Impeachment?
+It Won't Just Be Decided On Election Day

 One unintended consequence of the Nixon story was the subsequent career of his campaign media man, Roger Ailes, who went on to make highly successful campaign ads for President Ronald Reagan and to advise the successful campaign of Reagan's successor, George H.W.
 Bush.
 Next, Ailes would create the Fox News Channel with the support of media mogul Rupert Murdoch — who shared Ailes' enthusiasm for a frankly conservative alternative to the liberal point of view they saw in the broadcast networks (ABC, CBS and NBC).

-Fox has become the most watched news on cable and a dominant force in conservative politics.
+Fox has become the most-watched news on cable and a dominant force in conservative politics.
 As such, it has been an asset and an ally for Trump, prompting commentators on both sides to wonder whether Nixon would have had to leave office in 1974 had there been a Fox News to defend him at the time.

 Looked at another way, Nixon might have survived if his approval rating had not sunk so badly — battered by the circumstances noted above.
 Clinton benefited from the opposite set of circumstances as his second-term economy featured strong growth and a booming stock market — thanks in large part to the personal computer and the dot-com boom.
 Had he been eligible, he might plausibly have ridden the long stretch of good economic numbers to a third term in 2000.

-Nixon today is remembered as much for his scandals as for his 49-state re-election landslide and historic diplomatic breakthroughs with China and Russia.
+Nixon today is remembered as much for his scandals as for his 49-state reelection landslide and historic diplomatic breakthroughs with China and Russia.
 The APSA survey cited above ranks him in the lowest one-third of presidents.

 Clinton has fared rather better in the popular memory, buoyed by his bipartisan post-presidential public activities and perhaps also by comparison with some of his successors.
 The APSA survey had him in the top 20 U.S. presidents.